Suspect in fatal shootings of 3 homeless men in LA already behind bars for separate homicide

 The suspect, identified as 33-year-old Los Angeles man Jerrid Joseph Powell, was behind bars on Saturday for his alleged role in a follow-home robbery turned homicide in San Dimas on Tuesday, LAPD Chief Michel Moore said during a press conference.

-Despite already being in custody, Powell was again formally arrested on Saturday for killing three homeless men in separate shootings carried out this week in different parts of the city of Los Angeles.
+Despite already being in custody, Powell was again formally arrested on Saturday on suspicion of killing three homeless men in separate shootings carried out this week in different parts of the city of Los Angeles.

-The four murders happened over the span of four days, starting on Sunday, Nov.
-26 at around 3 a.m. in the southeast area of Los Angeles, where 37-year-old Jose Vamos was shot in an alley in the 800 block of West 110th Street.
+The four killings happened over the span of four days, starting on Sunday, Nov.
+26, at around 3 a.m. in the southeast area of Los Angeles, where 37-year-old Jose Vamos was shot in an alley in the 800 block of West 110th Street.

 Investigators have now been able to connect Powell to the fatal shooting of 42-year-old Nicholas Simbolon, a Los Angeles County employee who was found by his wife after he shot inside of his Tesla in the garage of his San Dimas home on Tuesday, Nov.
 28.